How to avoid having to borrow money to pay bills

-While this can feel very worrying, there are plenty of steps you can take to try and avoid taking on debt.
+It can be particularly stressful juggling your income and stretching it to cover al lthe bills.
+While this can feel very worrying, there are plenty of steps you can take to try and avoid taking on more debt.

-Here we take a look at how to budget, save on costs and manage your outgoings to help you stay on top of bills.
+Here we take a look at how to budget, save on costs and manage your outgoings to help you stay on top of all your household bills.

 Begin by going back to basics and getting a real understanding of all the bills you have to pay.